Non-Destructive Testing

 Hardness Testing

-Hardness is the mechanical resistance of a material (specimen) to mechanical indentation by another harder body (indenter).
 The hardest natural material is the diamond, which is used for the indenter (industrial diamond).
-The definition of hardness differs from the definition of strength, which is the resistance of a material to deformation and separation.
+The definition of hardness differs from the definition of strength, which is the resistance of a material

-Metallography Replica Test
+Metallography Replica

 Request Quotation